MikeThomson/D3Up.com/README.md

 I've finally made the decision to release the source code to D3Up.com so that everyone able can help contribute and possibly modify it for other games!

+Area's to Discuss the Code
+===

+- **Bugs and Features** - Please use the [Github Issues](https://github.com/aaroncox/D3Up.com/issues) section of the project for any bugs or features you'd like to request, talk about or get help with.
+- **IRC Chatroom** - If you're IRC savvy, feel free to join the chat on `irc.esper.net` in the channel `#d3up`.

 Components
 ===